<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=690758617926394&amp;ev=PageView&amp;noscript=1">

 • Background checks contain sensitive information.
 In today’s era, people are justifiably hesitant to provide their social security number to just anybody.
 Unless you are coming with a job offer in hand, asking for this kind of information can be a turn-off to your best candidates, who have the option of choosing an employer that places a higher value on their privacy and information security.

-How to make a job offer contingent on passing a background check.
+Making a job offer contingent on passing a background check: Here's how you can do it.

 • Let all candidates know early on that any offer will be contingent.
 This gives them time in advance to assemble any documents they might need, and allows them to withdraw from the process early on if they know they won’t want to go through with the check.
 This saves you time and effort as well.